Virginia Debt Relief Programs in 2025

 From historic Williamsburg to the busy capital of Richmond, Virginia residents enjoy a vibrant and cultured state.
 While Virginia may be for lovers, there’s nothing to love about being in debt.
 Many Virginians find themselves struggling to pay bills and save money when faced with soaring prices for goods and services.

-Virginia residents carry a total average consumer debt of $128,386, some of the highest in the country.
+Virginia residents carry some of the highest consumer debt levels in the nation.
 With such a high debt threshold, many Virginians need solutions to resolve large balances on credit cards, medical debts, and personal loans.
-Read on to learn more about debt relief options in Virginia.
+Keep reading to learn more about debt relief options in Virginia.

 Credit Counseling